The page has been translated by Gen AI.

 Design Principles

-By using managed services, the cloud provider directly manages the scaling and shrinking of infrastructure, enabling flexible architecture design.
+By using managed services, the cloud provider directly manages scaling and shrinking of the infrastructure, enabling flexible architecture design.

-Resource Coordination Automation
+Resource Adjustment Automation

 Implement a resilient design that can automatically adjust resources.